Anurag-deo14/AI-Ensure/README.md

 ### Accomplishments
 In just a few days, we explored numerous concepts and technologies.
 While collaborating across the frontend, backend, and IBM Cloud posed challenges, we successfully completed the project on time, achieving what initially seemed like a daunting task.
 We believe that our project has the potential to make a meaningful impact in the insurance sector.

-### What's next for Smart AI Insurance
+### What's next for AI Ensure
-**Smart AI Insurance** stands out as one of our most technically advanced projects to date, and we are eager to expand its capabilities beyond this initial development phase.
+**AI Ensure** stands out as one of our most technically advanced projects to date, and we are eager to expand its capabilities beyond this initial development phase.
 Alongside refining the existing features, we plan to introduce additional operational functionalities to enhance usability and effectiveness.

 **Some of them are**:-